 The equity you need to get a reverse mortgage depends on your age, the interest rate offered, and your home's value.

 Typically a person, age 62, will need to have home equity between 50 and 60 percent.
 A person, age 90, will typically need to have home equity between 30 and 40 percent.
-This is subject to change due to the economy and changes made by the FHA.

 If the heirs want to keep the home they can pay off the balance with cash or by refinancing the home.